derek-dchu/Java/notes/oop.md

 Create an object in heap.

 ### Object creating procedure
-1. Keep chaining constructors (explicit constructor invoking) within the same class until we reach a constructor body which doesn't start with `this`.
+1. Keep chaining constructors (explicit constructor invocation) within the same class until we reach a constructor body which doesn't start with `this`.
 2. execute superclass constructor (start from step 1 at superclass level).
 3. execute the instance initializers and instance variable initializers for this class in textual order.
 4. execute the rest of the body of constructors